 When applying for children’s life insurance, you’ll need to provide some critical information.
 Have these details ready to make the process easy:

-- Your child’s full legal name, birthdate, SIN, and contact information if old enough
+- Your child’s full legal name, birthdate, and contact information if old enough

 - Family medical histories for conditions that could impact insurability